Going to work every day and getting a paycheck every two weeks? That’s active income.

-Now, your parents probably raised you with the traditional “time = money” mindset.
-Passive income is about breaking out of that mindset, and thinking like this:
+That graph above looks nothing like the traditional relationship between time and money.
+Passive income is about breaking out of that “time = money” mindset, and thinking like this:

 “If I spend the next 60 days scouting for potential rental investments, making offers, settling on a property, and placing a good long-term tenant in my new rental, I’ll earn $400/month in income for the rest of my life.”

 Time, money, and effort up front, followed by stopping work but continuing to earn money.

 One of the many problems with active income is that it comes with a limit: your time.
 You can only work so many hours in a given week.

 There’s no such limit on passive income.
 You can own as many stocks or bonds or rental properties as you can afford, and every source of investment income you own makes it that much easier to buy the next one.

 Thus, you can stack different forms of passive income up indefinitely.
 Ever hear the expression “The first million is the hardest”?
 Passive income is precisely why.
 As you build wealth and assets, more of your income comes from passive activities and investments, rather than active work.
 Your income increasingly becomes independent from your work, and the sky’s the limit on how much you can earn when your monthly income is untethered from your time.

 “So you’re saying I put in a flurry of work & money on one passive income stream, let that start earning money, then put in another flurry of work & money on the next, and just keep going like that forever?”